 If you want to build a search using MeSH terms, and are not sure of which terms to use, you can click on the link to the MeSH database, in the More Resources column on the PubMed home page.
 Here you can search for, match to, and select MeSH terms, and add them into the Search Builder.
 But these are more complex processes, and, if you want to learn more, see the links to Help, below.

-In your results list, you can use the filters (limiters) on the left side of screen for refine your results.
+In your results list, you can use the filters (limiters) on the left side of the screen to refine your results.
 There is a large range of filters available.

 For assistance with using PubMed, have a look at the PubMed User Guide, especially the sections on:

-You can also try the following Quick Tours (short interactive tutorials):
+You can also try these short interactive tutorials:

 For more Help resources, go to PubMed Online Training.